-HOUSI NG RESTRICTION COVENANT FOR LOT 6, BEDROCK SUBDIVISION, TOWN OF RICO, COLORADO, A HOME RULE MUNICIPALITY THIS HOU USING RESTRICTION COVENANT ("COVENANT") FOR LOT 6, BEDROCK SUBDIVISION is made as ofday of, 2024, by and between BRD LLC, a Colorado limited liability co ompany ("Owner") and the TOWN OF RICO, a home rule municipality ("Town of Rico").
-B. The Cove RECITALS er owns the real property located in the Town of Rico, Dolores County, State of Colorado that is more rularly described as Lot 6, Bedrock Subdivision, according to the plat recorded on at tion number, with the Dolores County Clerk and Recorded ("Lot 6").
-Owner and the Town of Rico previously entered into a Housing Restriction Covenant recorded at reception number, with the Dolores County Clerk and Recorder (the "Prior enant").
-Owner and the Town of Rico desire to completely amend and restate the Prior Covenant with Covenant as set forth below.
-In conside COVENANT eration of the foregoing, Owner and the Town of Rico declares as follows: A. The second the Covenant is a Covenant running with the Land.
-All covenants run with the land, or equitable excitudes as the case may be.
-The obligations, burdens and benefits created by this Covenant shall bind and inure to the benefit of the Owner, its successors and /or assigns and the Town of Rico.
-PROVISION OF DEED RESTRICTED HOUSING COVENANTS: w re where has agreed to provide a deed restriction for any housing constructed on Lot 6 in accordance ith the terms and conditions of this Section.
-In furtherance of this requirement, Owner hereby estricts the ownership, use and occupancy of any residential structure located on Lot 6 to the terms, onditions, restrictions, and requirements provided for in this Section.
-Any instrument of conveyance U a w lo oncerning Lot 6 or residential unit located thereon (a "Unit") shall clearly indicate that the Lot or init residential unit located thereon is deed restricted and contain a reference to these restrictions in form approved by the Town.
-The Town is granted and conveyed the right to enforce compliance ith these restrictions that are applicable to Lot 6 and any Unit thereon.
-Lot 6 or a Unit residential unit weated thereon shall only be occupied by persons who qualify with the terms and conditions of these estrictions.
-Formatted: Font: Bold the day of application occupancy, the prospective occupant(s) of a residence Unit located on Lot provide written intent in the form of a signed affidavit of his/her desire and intent to do so within 30 60 days of occupying the residenceUnit.
+- A. Owner has agreed to provide a deed restriction for any housing constructed on Lot 6 in accordance with the terms and conditions of this Section.
+In furtherance of this requirement, Owner hereby restricts the ownership, use and occupancy of any residential structure located on Lot 6 to the terms, conditions, restrictions, and requirements provided for in this Section.
+Any instrument of conveyance concerning Lot 6 or residential unit located thereon (a "Unit") shall clearly indicate that the Lot or Unit located thereon is deed restricted and contain a reference to these restrictions in a form approved by the Town.
+The Town is granted and conveyed the right to enforce compliance with these restrictions that are applicable to Lot 6 and any Unit thereon.
+Lot 6 or a Unit thereon shall only be occupied by persons who qualify with the terms and conditions of these restrictions. - B. On the day of occupancy, the prospective occupant(s) of a Unit located on Lot 6 shall maintain his/her sole residence and abode in the Town of Rico, Dolores County, Colorado, or provide written intent in the form of a signed affidavit of his/her desire and intent to do so within 60 days of occupying the Unit.
 Proof of this intent must be presented to the Town in advance of occupancy.
-Proof shall include written documentation verifying residency within the Town of Rico, Dolores County, or intent of residency within 30-60 days of applicationoccupancy.
-The Town of Rico may require any additional evidence of occupancy and shall have the right to enforce this deed restriction in accordance with the Town of Rico's laws and ordinances relative to deed restricted housing, as may be in effect in the Town of Rico from time to time.

-C. The above referenced Lot 6 shall be, and remain, resident occupied.
-Short-term rental of residential units

-Units is prohibited.
+Proof shall include written documentation verifying residency within the Town of Rico, Dolores County, or intent of residency within 60 days of occupancy.
+The Town of Rico may require any additional evidence of occupancy and shall have the right to enforce this deed restriction in accordance with the Town of Rico's laws and ordinances relative to deed restricted housing, as may be in effect in the Town of Rico from time to time. - C. The above referenced Lot 6 shall be, and remain, resident occupied.
+Short-term rental of residential Units is prohibited.